It’s an uphill battle.

 Allowing them to take ownership over the decision and choosing what modification they want to make next is a powerful buy-in on their part.
 It’s their decision.
 They’re invested in sticking to it.
 The best coaches know what questions to ask and help devise an effective strategy based off the answers.
 The worst coaches preach without adequate information based on their own experiences and biases.

 Use this strategy for all new clients or for clients where you think that adherence to their nutrition plan is low.

 Note: I don’t recommend speaking to clients about alcohol intake at night (which was been a huge issue with a lot of my clients).
 My opinion is this:

-Alcohol at night during the week serves as a crutch for somebody who’s stressed out or needs to separate from his or her anxieties.
+Alcohol at night is usually a compensatory behavior for somebody who’s stressed out or needs to separate from his or her anxieties.
 Everybody knows it’s unhealthy.
 You don’t need to say anything.
 Once they follow all the other habits along with your exercise plan they’ll start to feel better and will stop drinking on their own.
 It’s empowering for them.